ATNoName/Brainy_Blobs/README.md

 Rules of the strategy games: \
 You start with a base and 10 blobs in a randomly generated position of the board.
 These blobs represents attack bot really.
 Within the board there are many rules and objective to follow:
 1) You may move a blob in any direction for the turn.
-This means you can not move for multiple turn, move a group of blob in one direction or split the group up and move in multiple directions.
+This means you may stay for multiple turns, move a group of blob in one direction or split the group up and move in multiple directions.
 2) Two group of blob owned by you will merge in a space
 3) Every time a blob or a group of blobs enter a space not owned by you or in the visual output "coloured by you", the blob expends itself to conquer the space or "colour it"
 4) Whenever a blob or a group of blob meet an opposing blob either by moving towards each other or meeting at a space, each blob expends itself to take out an opposing.
 In the case of 3 opposing blob moving to a space, then each blob expend itself to take out each other, same with 4 or 5.
 What this effectively means the highest blob group in the collision wins.